openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 A custom operation class and a new mapping frontend extension class object should be registered to be usable in OpenVINO runtime.

 > **NOTE**: This documentation is derived from the [Template extension](https://github.com/openvinotoolkit/openvino/tree/master/docs/template_extension/new), which demonstrates the details of extension development.
 It is based on minimalistic `Identity` operation that is a placeholder for your real custom operation.
-You may review the complete, fully compilable code to see how it works.
+Review the complete, fully compilable code to see how it works.

 Use the `ov::Core::add_extension` method to load the extensions to the `ov::Core` object.
 This method allows loading library with extensions or extensions from the code.